 The objective of the program is to improve the reading performance of specifically identified K-2nd grade students in Winston-Salem/Forsyth County Schools, so that each tutored child will be at or above the expected proficiency level by the end of the school year.
 Conceived for students who entered school lacking the general readiness skills needed for early school success, the program emphasizes reading interaction between students and volunteers.

-Sixteen Title 1 elementary schools are served by the program: Ashley, Bolton, Cook Literacy Model, Diggs-Latham, Easton, Forest Park, Hall-Woodward, Ibraham, Kimberley Park, Konnoak, Mineral Springs, North Hills, Old Town, Petree, South Fork, and Speas Elementary Schools.
+Fifteen Title 1 elementary schools are served by the program: Ashley, Bolton, Diggs-Latham, Easton, Forest Park, Hall-Woodward, Ibraham, Kimberley Park, Konnoak, Mineral Springs, North Hills, Old Town, Petree, South Fork, and Speas Elementary Schools.
 Business and community volunteers spend one hour each week, from October through the middle of May, working with students on reading and language skills.
 Volunteers typically work with 2 assigned students during their session each week.
 Some individuals choose to “partner”, alternating visits with another volunteer, which allows their assigned student(s) to still receive a weekly visit from one of the volunteers.
 Some students need continued support beyond kindergarten, so many volunteers “move up” with their assigned student to 1st or 2nd grade if the reading assessment indicates continued support is needed.
 Participants in the program use a reading curriculum called Bookworms, which was reviewed and aligned by teachers to meet district reading standards.
 Training and orientation is provided in October at each site by the school representative and the Chamber.
 Volunteers are surveyed at the end of the program year to provide feedback.

 The Corporate Volunteers Program promotes positive mentoring relationships, community involvement and development, and celebrates diversity by crossing racial, social, and economic boundaries.